octoml/tvm2onnx/tutorial/README.md

 |:--:|
 |*A view of demo.onnx in netron.app*|

-## Run Your New ONNX Model with onnxruntime
+## Running the new ONNX model in onnxruntime
 After converting the model to .onnx format you should have a demo.onnx.tar file.
 You can run this model in onnxruntime by using the following
 ```
 python tutorial/run_inference.py --model demo.onnx.tar